 Vanja Karas is a Belgrade-born, London based Artist, Curator, Designer and Creative Director.
 She graduated from the University of Arts in Belgrade, followed by an MA from the Royal Academy of Dramatic Arts and King’s College London.
 Vanja began her creative career in theatre directing, and from there moved on to work in a range of other visual arts media including film, video, multimedia, graphic design and print.
 In recent years her work has been focused mainly on site-specific installations, photography, conceptual art and most recently textile design.
 She has followed her MA by studying photography at Central St Martin’s College of Art and Design and International College of Photography, New York.

 Vanja also works as an Creative / Art Director and Curator.
-She the Founder and Curator of the Photography Open Salon, (Arles, London and South-East Asia) which runs alongside the renowned Les Rencontres d’Arles photography festival and which has since its inception in 2011 exhibited over 200 photographers on two continents and published three award winning books.
+She is the Founder and Curator of the Photography Open Salon, (Arles, London and South-East Asia) which ran alongside the renowned Les Rencontres d’Arles photography festival and which has since its inception in 2011 exhibited over 200 photographers on two continents and published three award winning books.
 She is on the Photography Open Salon judging panel.
 Vanja is also the Founder and Creative Director of Magenta Grove London, an Award Winning London based design studio.

 Lives and works in London.